 The Horst Görtz Institute for IT Security (HGI) is a scientific institution of the Ruhr University Bochum and one of the largest and most visible university research facilities in the field of IT security in Europe.
 The HGI Chair of Security Engineering is involved in QuantumRISC.
 The chair brings to the project expertise of more than ten years of research work in the field of applied post-quantum cryptography, which covers in particular the area of code-based and lattice-based cryptography.

-The Technical University of Darmstadt bundles its IT security activities in the CYSEC profile area.
-The working group of Dr. Juliane Krämer is involved in QuantumRISC by performing research in the fields of post-quantum cryptography and implementation security.
-The main research area of the group is lattice-based cryptography.
-The group is involved in the submission of a signature scheme to the NIST standardization process.
+IT Security und Process Science is a research focus of the recently founded Faculty of Informatics and Data Science at University of Regensburg.
+The working group of Prof. Dr. Juliane Krämer is involved in QuantumRISC by performing research in the fields of post-quantum cryptography and implementation security.
+The group was involved in the submission of a signature scheme to the NIST standardization process.